isak-b/console-bot/README.md

 <details>
     <summary>Start a new chat</summary><br>

-cd into this folder with your terminal of choice and type:
+Open a terminal in the chat folder and write:

 ```bash
 python src